LeoBlanchette/articles/conquering_pornography/README.md

 The Lord will deliver you, if you acknowledge the **sin** and desire to remove yourself from it.
 Then the **devils** will be forced to depart.
 Sometimes it is physically **noticeable** when they do leave.

 Most **Christians** do not know this: A **demon** cannot enter a person without **God's permission**.
 Also, they leave by **His order**.

+### The Obvious

+**After receiving help from God**, be sure that you have certainly rid yourself of all of these things that perpetuate the **habit**. **Do not go back to them.**
+When God knows you are ready to depart from evil, **He will make the way open**.
+If He sees you are not ready to leave this practice in your heart, you may find the **desires do not leave**.

+> **Ephesians 4:22–24 (KJV)**
+> *"That ye put off concerning the former conversation the old man, which is corrupt according to the deceitful lusts;
+> And be renewed in the spirit of your mind;
+> And that ye put on the new man, which after God is created in righteousness and true holiness."*

+> **1 Corinthians 10:13 (KJV)**
+> *"There hath no temptation taken you but such as is common to man: but God is faithful,
+> who will not suffer you to be tempted above that ye are able;
+> but will with the temptation also make a way to escape, that ye may be able to bear it."*

+> **James 1:14–15 (KJV)**
+> *"But every man is tempted, when he is drawn away of his own lust, and enticed.
+> Then when lust hath conceived, it bringeth forth sin: and sin, when it is finished, bringeth forth death."*

+Obviously, I do not have to speak concerning the physical aspect of these habits.
+**Lust must be abandoned entirely.**

+> **Colossians 3:5 (KJV)**
+> *"Mortify therefore your members which are upon the earth; fornication, uncleanness, inordinate affection, evil concupiscence, and covetousness, which is idolatry."*

+> **Galatians 5:24 (KJV)**
+> *"And they that are Christ's have crucified the flesh with the affections and lusts."*

+> **1 Peter 2:11 (KJV)**
+> *"Dearly beloved, I beseech you as strangers and pilgrims, abstain from fleshly lusts, which war against the soul."*

+## Conclusion

+**This is a hard fight.**
+Do you live in America?
+You have effectively been born into **Sodom and Gomorrah**, raised in it, and learned its ways.
+It can be hard to see a different perspective when the world around you functions on **lust**.

+Once you recognize this, you make a great leap forward in your **power**, because you’ve identified a **major snare** that you are now able to overcome.

+This isn't just a **personal triumph**--it is a **major step to escaping death**.

+---

+> **2 Peter 2:6–9 (KJV)**
+> *“And turning the cities of Sodom and Gomorrha into ashes condemned them with an overthrow, making them an ensample unto those that after should live ungodly;
+> And delivered just Lot, vexed with the filthy conversation of the wicked…
+> The Lord knoweth how to deliver the godly out of temptations…”*

+> **Ephesians 5:8–11 (KJV)**
+> *“For ye were sometimes darkness, but now are ye light in the Lord: walk as children of light…
+> And have no fellowship with the unfruitful works of darkness, but rather reprove them.”*

+> **Proverbs 14:27 (KJV)**
+> *“The fear of the Lord is a fountain of life, to depart from the snares of death.”*